The best way to serve the greater good is, above all, to protect the smallest minority, the individual... YOU.

 Whatever floats YOUR boat--education, school choice, parental rights, localism, gun rights, cryptocurrencies, the environment, free speech--the government should simply protect your constitutional rights to life, liberty and the pursuit of happiness.
 We should be repealing laws left, right and center, and not passing so many new ones.
 Smaller, limited, constitutional government FTW!

 You have the right to know exactly what your representatives are up to.
 Government should be transparent and accountable to you.
 As your senator, I will disclose every vote I take, regardless of whether a roll call vote was recorded.
-I will also work to strengthen Right to Know laws, and reduce all those sneaky loopholes!
+As a member of Right-to-Know NH, I will also work to strengthen laws that expand government transparency, and reduce all those sneaky loopholes!

 Persuasion, not force